armbian/documentation/docs/Developer-Guide_User-Configurations.md

 ## User provided image customization script

 You can run additional commands to customize the created image.
-Edit the file:
+Edit this file:

     userpatches/customize-image.sh